faranalytics/js-html-renderer/README.md

 ```

 ## Usage
-In this example you will create an HTML document that contains greetings in English and Esperanto.
+In this example you will create an HTML document that contains greetings in Esperanto and English.

 ### Import typings and relevant tags.
 ```ts